AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

   return &e
 }

+// Default is a variant of New.
+It returns an instance of entity
-func Default(opts ...OptionFunc) *entity {
+// by filling up the default fields that are not set previously. func Default(opts ...OptionFunc) *entity {
   return default(New(opts))
 }

-// default sets default fields if not set previously func default(e *entity) *entity {
+// default sets default fields against the provided entity if not
+// set previously
+func default(e *entity) *entity {
   // TODO
   // check if nil check is required ?